cleesmith/Transcriber/README.md

 ### ... which is more readable, but not perfect, yet AI's can "read" it and summarize and give key takeaways

---
+---

 > Here's hoping that someday YouTube will wake up and just offer something like this as a part of their service.

-> Not everyone benefits nor enjoys big talking heads with background music trying to influence us, we prefer our propaganda in words --the old fashion way.
+> Not everyone benefits nor enjoys big talking heads with background music trying to influence us, we prefer our propaganda in words ---the old fashion way.

---
+---